DataDanD/Cancer-Capstone-Portfolio/README.md

 ## Motivation

 My Galvanize capstone project is to investigate environmental factors and cancer rates in California counties from 2001 to 2012 using supervised learning techniques, specifically looking into types of gradient boosting.
-Boosting models are go to base layer along with neural nets for most ensemble models in Kaggle competitions by Grand Masters.
+Boosting models are a go to base layer along with neural nets for most ensemble models in Kaggle competitions by Grand Masters.
 [6] This project will use different boosting models with different parameters to reduce root mean square error in test predictions.
+2017 saw a new  boosting model hailing from Russian company Yandex called Catboost (Cat stands for Categorical); this model is supposed to compete well and even surpass XGBoost, the current all star.

 Our environment plays a very important role in our life and thus our health.
 According to the WHO, as much as 24% of all disease is caused by environmental exposures that could have been averted.
-[5] 40% of people will receive a diagnosis of cancer in their lifetime (½ of all men and ⅓ of all women).
-[4] Cancer rate is typically measured as incidents (new cases) per 100,000.
-Yearly California counties have an average of 540 incidents per 100,000.
+[5] New research keeps getting published about cancer and environmental pollution and some of this data is now being collected by government departments, especially in California.
+The Survaliance, Epidemiology, and End Results program (SEER) has about 10 million cases of cancer in their database ranging over 11 states, some starting in the 1970s.
+The last California counties to join this program (mandated by the state) happened in 2001 and since that year they have logged 2.5 million cancer incidents.
+This might seem like a lot for a state close to 40 million people, but the American Cancer Society states that 40% of American people will receive a diagnosis of cancer in their lifetime (½ of all men and ⅓ of all women).
+[4] Cancer rate is typically measured as incidents (new cases) per 100,000 and so will this project.
+This measure should not be confused with prevalence, total current cases.

+The first goal was to find the average yearly California incident rate per county.
+The histogram below is a plot of the different incidents and the average is 542 cases per 100,000, ranging from 200 to 1,000.

 ![Cancer Distribution Rate](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/CancerIncidents.png)

 ## Questions